 Quibble #2 – The charts and written directions for all sizes are run together so that the knitter has to choose between printing way too many pages and wasting a lot of ink, or copying and pasting the parts they want into another document and then just printing that.
 I’m going to probably just print off each chart as it’s redone on a blank page so that I have room for any notes, but boy…this is a lot of extra work.
 Charts and written out line-by-line instructions for over 140 rows of intricate lace patterning should have been kept separate, I think.

 Quibble #3 – The pattern lies like a rug.
 It says you will need a mere TWO stitch markers (for the center stitch).
 You will actually need one for every single repeat of the ever-changing stitch pattern, the edge stitches, the center stitch, and maybe a few more to throw at the cat in a show of misplaced rage when you don’t have the proper # of stitches after starting over twice.
-It also doesn’t make any mention of the kleenex you will need when screwing up because of personal ding-dongery, but not catching the mistake(s) because of the short needles recommended (use a 40″ or longer for the first 5 rows—seriously, you will not regret it), nor the glass of wine you will consume a little too quickly after you chuck the project back into your knitting basket because you had to redo row 5 at least 4 times…on nearly 300 stitches.
+It also doesn’t make any mention of the kleenex you will need when screwing up because of personal ding-dongery, but not catching the mistake(s) because of the short needles recommended (use a 40″ or longer for the first 5 rows—seriously, you will not regret it), nor the box of chocolates you will consume a little too quickly after you chuck the project back into your knitting basket because you had to redo row 5 at least 4 times…on nearly 300 stitches.
 Sigh.
-It also doesn’t mention the sweet kitty (who has finally forgotten about the stitch markers that went skittering past her face a few minutes previous) you will need to keep nearby to pet and hug when the wine doesn’t make you feel very relaxed.
+It also doesn’t mention the sweet kitty (who has finally forgotten about the stitch markers that went skittering past her face a few minutes previous) you will need to keep nearby to pet and hug when the chocolate doesn’t make you feel very relaxed.
 Last but not least: how could Ms. Figueroa forget to put how many pints of Häagen-Dazs to consume after each fitful knitting session?
 I mean, honestly.

 …but from all the rave reviews the pattern has gotten thus far on ravelry, I am clearly the only one.
 Well, maybe.
 It’s tough to tell…Ravelry tends to be a pretty nice playground, which is great, but I think a lot of times people don’t give honest or critical feedback on things because they are afraid of seeming contrary.
 This can be frustrating when reading other people’s reviews in order to kick the tires on a pattern one has to pay for (especially when that designer has no free patterns), so am hoping others will find my notes about the pattern format helpful.